rajaoura/OpWtChallenge/README.md

 Authentication :
 -----------------

-The application use JWT Bearer Token and except login action, all the actions needs user to be logged.
+The application use JWT Bearer Token and except login action, all the actions needs users to be logged.
 All the login/password are coming from Contact stored in mongodb Contacts collection.
 When stored the password is hashed, and we compare the hash of the password given and the password stored in the database, if login succeed we return a JWT Token.